chinapedia/wikipedia.abstract.en/Page/Fax.md

 Digital

-Dacom_DFC-10.jpg Faxchip.jpgs.
+s.
 The read-out circuit is at left.]]
-MN8051_Matsushita_CCD_side+_cm.jpg A major breakthrough in the development of the modern facsimile system was the result of digital technology, where the analog signal from scanners was digitized and then compressed, resulting in the ability to transmit high rates of data across standard phone lines.
+A major breakthrough in the development of the modern facsimile system was the result of digital technology, where the analog signal from scanners was digitized and then compressed, resulting in the ability to transmit high rates of data across standard phone lines.
 The first digital fax machine was the Dacom Rapidfax first sold in late 1960s, which incorporated digital data compression technology developed by Lockheed for transmission of images from satellites.[24][25]

 Group 3 and 4 faxes are digital formats, and take advantage of digital compression methods to greatly reduce transmission times.